dotnet/EntityFramework.Docs/entity-framework/core/what-is-new/ef-core-3.0/breaking-changes.md

 To log SQL at the `Info` level again, switch on logging at the `Debug` level and filter to just this event.

-## Temporary key values are not set onto entity instances
+## Temporary key values are no longer set onto entity instances

 [Tracking Issue #12378](https://github.com/aspnet/EntityFrameworkCore/issues/12378)